heygrady/react-redux-notes/redux-sagas-todos.md

 If you're following my anology, you use a selector in place of a getter.
 We use [reselect](https://github.com/reactjs/reselect) for this.
 It reads a value from the store.
 Techically you can store data in redux however you want and there are numerous ways to read data back.
 In practice you will probably be organizing your module to look similar to something like an [Ember Data Model](http://emberjs.com/api/data/classes/DS.Model.html).
 Regardless of how you structure your modules, using reselect to read from the store is highly recommended.
 The [documentation provided](https://github.com/reactjs/reselect) is top-notch.

 If a selector is a getter, then what is a setter?
 The short answer is "reducers" but that's not the whole story.
 Typically you don't call a reducer directly, instead you call an action which then gets dispatched to a reducer.
 In redux the simple act of updating an entity is turned into a complex maze of actions, thunks and sagas until it eventually reaches a reducer and updates the application state.
 Of course that's the power of redux.
 When you use something like Ember Data it is very easy to get and set a value on a model.
-But Ember Data itself does a tremendous amount of work to manage all of the underlying side effects without you needing to worry about.
+But Ember Data itself does a tremendous amount of work to manage all of the underlying side effects without you needing to worry.
 In redux there's no magic going on and you have to manage those side effects yourself.
 That makes it slightly harder to get going but actually results in better performing code and completely removes framework-fighting (bending over backwards to get the framework to do what you want).

 1. Selectors are for reading data from the store.
 We use [reselect](https://github.com/reactjs/reselect).
 2. Actions are the first step in writing to the store.
 We use [redux-actions](https://github.com/acdlite/redux-actions).